 That may make choosing an itinerary daunting, however, in practice it’s actually fairly simple.

 The first step is the easiest.
 It’s paring down the region you want to sail.
 It’s pretty clear right from the start if you prefer to do a cruise around the Mediterranean or if you’re more interested in going to Alaska.
 It’s the same deciding whether to cruise the Caribbean or an Australian/New Zealand cruise.
-Before you can book your cruise, you need to know roughly where you want to go.
+Before you can book, you need to know roughly where you want to go.
 For most people, it’s something they already know.

 In the United States, trips to the Caribbean and Bahamas are the most popular, followed by Alaskan sailings.
 There are plenty different itineraries among the trips, with ports mixed and matched to make a number of unique trips.

 Frankly, the number of different ports of call can be overwhelming.
 Even if you read up on each port or ask around on message boards, you still might not be entirely sure where all you want to go.
 That’s because everyone has a different opinion on each port based on their own experience.

-Personally, we’ve sailed tons of trips and found that cruise ports are often (but not always!) similar.
+Personally, we’ve sailed tons of trips and found that cruise ports in the Caribbean are often (but not always!) similar.
 That’s why we suggest selecting one or two ports that you know for sure you want to visit and then working from there.

 Maybe not every port you visit on a cruise will be your absolute favorite, but by focusing on a couple that you are excited about, it makes picking an itinerary much easier.